 Also, I usually give students 1-3 extra-credit points for identifying errors or typos in course documents, instructions, or assignments.
+Just send me an email if you identify something you think is wrong; only the first person to correctly identify an error will get credit.

 Attendance Policy (professionalism): Regular class participation is expected; a student cannot expect to pass the class without contributing to coursework and other assignments on a regular basis.
 Students who miss class also miss important announcements and learning activities.
-Besides attending class regularly, students are expected to check course email at least every other day and to sign on to the class in Blackboard on a regular basis.
+Besides attending class regularly, students are expected to check course email at least every other day.
+Absences will directly affect a student's professionalism grade, and a student who misses more than four class sessions (for whatever reason) cannot expect to earn higher than a "C" in the class.

 Communicating with your instructor: ALL electronic communication with the instructor must be through your COM email.
 Due to FERPA restrictions, faculty cannot share any information about performance in the class through other electronic means.
-(For this course, communication may also occur through Blackboard, which is connected to COM email.)
+(For this course, communication may also occur through the LMS.)